Kostiantyn Tyshchenko: Celtology

 The first Welsh language specialists in Ukraine were also trained at the Linguistic Museum founded by Tyshchenko.
 From the pedagogical cooperation with the Faculty of History in the 1990s grew a completely new special course Introduction to Celtology, developed for the first time in Ukraine for students who a year earlier enrolled in Tyshchenko’s optional practical course in Welsh.

 Bascology

 Tyshchenko advanced training in Basque in Donostia-San Sebastian and Vitoria-Gasteiz in 1991 and 1996.
 He trained the first specialists in Ukraine with practical knowledge of the Basque language.

 Finnish Studies

-Tyshchenko has been teaching Finnish as an optional subject at the University of Kyiv since 1985.
-Since 1995, the scientist has been cooperating with the Ukraine-Finland Society, with the support of which Tyshchenko first received official recognition from the Embassy of Finland to teach Finnish language a consolidation group of Kyiv students of Kyiv Politechnic Institute and Taras Shevchenko National University of Kyiv.
+Tyshchenko taught Finnish as an optional subject at the University of Kyiv from 1985.
+From 1995, the scientist cooperated with the Ukraine-Finland Society, with the support of which Tyshchenko first received official recognition from the Embassy of Finland to teach Finnish language a consolidation group of Kyiv students of Kyiv Politechnic Institute and Taras Shevchenko National University of Kyiv.